 Attractions around Iquique

 This port is on the coast 63 km south of Iquique.
-There is a mechanized wharf for loading salt.
-It became famous during the colonial period when shipments of nitrates first began.
+There is a mechanized wharf for loading salt and it became famous during the colonial period when shipments of nitrates first began.

 British Cemetery (Cementerio Inglés)